 We are removing the “add to wishlist” option from the mobile checkout design of merchant websites in the treatment group.

 Why We Are Doing It

 A recent study by the Nielsen Norman Group found that shoppers are often reluctant to use wishlists as they expect them to entail a high interaction cost (e.g. registration, account set up).
 Despite this, wishlists are increasing in popularity and are a common feature on many eCommerce sites.
 The “add to wishlist” feature offers buyers a means to procrastinate on making a purchasing decision.
-Removing the feature may encourage shoppers to complete their transaction faster.
+Removing the feature may encourage shoppers to complete their transaction faster and increase website sales.

 ANALYSIS OF DATA

 What it Means

-Removing the wishlist feature is delivering positive results for all core metrics across all device types.
+Removing the wishlist feature from mobile checkout design is delivering positive results for all core metrics across all device types.
 However, as time has passed and more merchants began testing, the performance has declined somewhat.
 Despite the decline, results are generally positive and suggest that the absence of the wishlist button creates more urgency for the buyer to complete the transaction and removes the “I’ll buy it later” mentality.

 Things To Consider